eggheads/eggdrop/doc/sphinx_source/using/tcl-commands.rst

 channel set <name> <options...>
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-  Description: sets options for the channel specified.
+  Description: sets options for the channel specified. `options` is a flat list of either +/-settings or key/value pairs.
 The full list of possible options are given in doc/settings/mod.channels.
+Note: Tcl code settings such as the need-* settings must be valid Tcl code as a single word, for example ``channel set #lamest need-op { putmsg Nickserv "op #lamest" }``

   Returns: nothing